Degenerative Disc Disease Treatment in San Antonio, TX

 What causes degenerative disc disease?

-Disc degeneration occurs more rapidly after disc injury such as an annular tear.
+Time and injury.
+Time is inevitable and disc degeneration occurs more rapidly after disc injuries like herniated discs.
 As the disc thins, more stress is placed on the joints behind the disc.
-More severely, the narrowing reduces the size of the opening where the exiting nerve roots extend from the spinal canal.
+Consequently, the disc space narrowing reduces the size of the opening where the nerve roots exit the spinal canal.

 What are the symptoms of disc degeneration?